steph643/tinypsd/README.md

 ### How it works

-To achieve size reduction of a psd file, tinypsd:
+To compress a psd file, tinypsd can use one or more of the following lossless technics:
-1. removes cached data of smart objects (both linked and embedded)
+1. removal of the cached data of the linked and embedded smart objects
-2. cancels its *Maximize Compatibility* option
+2. cancellation of the *Maximize Compatibility* option

 The resulting psd file is usually much smaller than the original, ***but*** it requires a few simple steps, in Photoshop, to be restored to its original state (see the  demo).